Court / Presiding Judge

 Second Review: Montaza Misdemeanor Appeals Court

-Retrial (for defendants sentenced in absentia): Montaza Misdemeanor Appeals Court
+Retrial (for three defendants sentenced in absentia): Montaza Misdemeanor Appeals Court

 On December 31, 2017, the court issued its verdict upon first review.
 On January 13, 2018, the court issued its verdict upon second review.
 On April 7, 2018, the court issued its verdict in a retrial for three defendants initially sentenced in absentia.